bark-simulator/bark/docs/source/map_interface.md

 MapInterface
 ================================

-The `MapInterface` class implements all map related features for BARK.
+The `MapInterface` class implements all map-related features for BARK.
-It stores the raw [OpenDrive](http://www.opendrive.org/download.html) map, has a `RoadGraph` for routing and provides convenient and easy-to-use classes for the agents &dash; the `RoadCorridor` and the `LaneCorridor`.
+It stores the raw [OpenDrive](http://www.opendrive.org/download.html) map, has a `RoadGraph` for routing, and provides convenient and easy-to-use classes for the agents &dash; the `RoadCorridor` and the `LaneCorridor`.

 The `MapInterface` class is implemented as follows: